lukepunnett/luke-punnett/_posts/2023-03-01-total-java-guide.md

 These are the most common operators in Java, but there are other operators as well, such as the conditional operator (?:) and the instanceof operator.
 It's important to understand how these operators work and how to use them effectively in your Java programs.

+Bitwise operations in Java are operations that manipulate individual bits of binary numbers.
+These operations work on the individual bits of integers or other binary data at the bit level.
+There are several bitwise operators in Java:

+1. **AND (&)**: The bitwise AND operator compares each bit of the first operand to the corresponding bit of the second operand.
+If both bits are 1, the resulting bit is 1.
+Otherwise, it's 0.

+2. **OR (|)**: The bitwise OR operator compares each bit of the first operand to the corresponding bit of the second operand.
+If either of the bits is 1, the resulting bit is 1.
+If both bits are 0, the resulting bit is 0.

+3. **XOR (^)**: The bitwise XOR (exclusive OR) operator compares each bit of the first operand to the corresponding bit of the second operand.
+If the bits are different (one is 0 and the other is 1), the resulting bit is 1.
+If the bits are the same (both 0 or both 1), the resulting bit is 0.

+4. **NOT (~)**: The bitwise NOT operator flips each bit.
+If a bit is 0, it becomes 1, and if a bit is 1, it becomes 0.

+5. **Left Shift (<<)**: The left shift operator shifts all the bits in a binary number to the left by a specified number of positions.
+This is equivalent to multiplying the number by 2 raised to the power of the shift count.

+6. **Right Shift (>>)**: The right shift operator shifts all the bits in a binary number to the right by a specified number of positions.
+This is equivalent to dividing the number by 2 raised to the power of the shift count.

+7. **Unsigned Right Shift (>>>)**: The unsigned right shift operator shifts all the bits to the right, filling the leftmost bits with zeros.

+Bitwise operations are used for various purposes, including:

+- **Optimizing Performance**: Bitwise operations are often faster than arithmetic operations, making them useful for optimizing performance in certain situations.

+- **Manipulating Individual Bits**: Bitwise operations are used to manipulate and set individual bits within integers, particularly in fields like cryptography, graphics, networking, and low-level system programming.

+- **Flag Manipulation**: They are commonly used to represent and manipulate flags or options within a single integer, where each bit corresponds to a specific flag.

+- **Data Compression and Encoding**: Bitwise operations are used in various data compression and encoding algorithms to manipulate bits and optimize data storage.

+- **Masking**: Bitwise operations are used to mask specific bits in a value, allowing you to isolate or extract certain information from a bit pattern.

+Overall, bitwise operations are powerful tools for working with binary data and optimizing certain algorithms and operations.

 ### Control Structures

 1. Conditionals